wlsnmrk/DotnetOrbitCamera/README.md

 You can see an example scene using the camera in the `Examples/` directory.

-## In Game
+## Input
 When running your game, the camera will:
-* Spin around the pivot object when the middle-mouse button is held and the mouse moved.
+* Spin around the pivot object when the middle-mouse button is held and the mouse is moved.
 * Pan (moving both camera and pivot object) when the `Shift` key is held along with the middle-mouse button and the mouse is moved.
     * Panning motion is constrained to the X-Z plane; the camera will not elevate during panning.
 * Zoom in and out when the mouse wheel is turned (up and down, respectively).